en-japan-air/enscalator/README.md

 **post_run** is a method called **AFTER** the stack is created.
 It's a good place to create some DNS records in route53 for instance.

 ## Notes

+There are number of plugins with pure magic:

-The ubuntu plugin in [lib/enscalator/plugins/ubuntu.rb](lib/enscalator/plugins/ubuntu.rb) is magic.
+* Ubuntu plugin in [lib/enscalator/plugins/ubuntu.rb](lib/enscalator/plugins/ubuntu.rb).
 It'll automatically get the AMIs ID from the ubuntu website.
-CoreOS plugin in [lib/enscalator/plugins/core_os.rb] is pure magic.
+* CoreOS plugin in [lib/enscalator/plugins/core_os.rb](lib/enscalator/plugins/core_os.rb).
 It would not only fetch AMI IDs, but also can do that from multiple release channels.

 ## Development